wpbooster-cloud/meta-conversions-api/readme.txt

 == Installation ==

-1. Upload the plugin files to `/wp-content/plugins/meta-conversions-api`
+1. Download the latest release from GitHub Releases
+2. Upload the ZIP file via WordPress Admin → Plugins → Add New → Upload Plugin
-2. Activate the plugin through the 'Plugins' menu
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings → Meta CAPI
+4. Go to Settings → Meta CAPI
-4. Enter your Facebook Dataset ID and Access Token
+5. Enter your Facebook Dataset ID and Access Token
-5. Configure tracking settings
+6. Configure tracking settings

 == Frequently Asked Questions ==